chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

    int sum = 1, i = 2;
    while (i <= n) {
-      newSum = sum + i;
+      int newSum = sum + i;
       i = i + 1;
       sum = newSum:
    }

-This exactly follows our general rubrick, with preparation for the next time through the loop at the end of the loop.
+This exactly follows our general rubric, with preparation for the next time through the loop at the end of the loop.
-We can condense it in this case, since ``newSum`` is only used once, we can do away with it, and directly change the value of sum::
+We can condense it in this case: Since ``newSum`` is only used once, we can do away with it, and directly change the value of sum::

    int sum = 1, i = 2;